 Auto-fetched .

-Cachet appears to have several advantages over EasyMonitor, particularly in popularity, maturity and features.
+Both Cachet and EasyMonitor have their unique strengths and serve similar purposes effectively.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with PHP, Laravel.
 However, they differ in their additional technology choices: EasyMonitor leverages JavaScript, CSS, Bash, Golang.